-Although there has been a moderate growing economies in Asia, when compared to rest of thecountries in South Asian, Sri Lanka has sizable part of poverty level.
-Sri Lanka has been able to reduce poverty level to a certain extent but it should be in sustainable wayand result oriented.
-With high pace of growth in microfinance in 1980s, various steps had been taken by most of the stakeholders to address the poverty in grass root levels with ambitious plans to make them financially and socially sound position.
 But it was a hard task to all of them.
-South Asia is the largest market in terms of borrowers (86 million), with one specificity :90 of borrowers are women.(Microfinance 2019)In 2018,140 million Barometer borrowers benefited from their services compared to only 98 million in 2009.
-Among theseborrowers, 80 % are women and 65% come from rural areas.
+South Asia is the largest market in terms of borrowers (86 million), with one specificity: 90 of borrowers are women.(Microfinance Barometer 2019)In 2018,140 million borrowers benefited from their services compared to only 98 million in 2009.
+Among these borrowers, 80 %are women and 65% come from rural areas.
 This figures show how important women segment.
-In Sri of Microfinance clients 82% Lanka, represent women which clearly indicate the importance of empowering women to achieve poverty in the household.
+In Sri Lanka, 82% of Microfinance clients represent women which clearly indicate the importance of empowering women to achieve poverty in the household.

-Women empowerments, Poverty, Microfinance have a very close link and correlation.
-Out of three factors, Microfinance plays a vital part which basically support poor segment by extending self-employment opportunities, encourage them exploit business opportunities, improve entrepreneurial skills, reduce gender gaps by way of creating income opportunities to women.instill banking habits such as saving, insurance, improve social well-being and subsequently become empowered society.
-Microfinance has been successful in providing women to enter into economic resources and financials which could be considered as helping tool to achieve not only poverty, also to create security to women.
-The industry is one of the main avenues to empower poor women in the society economically, socially and also personally.
+Recognizing the complexities surrounding the term 'empowerment' of women, the essay assesses the impact of microfinance by looking at potential empowerment indicators such engagement in productive activities, self-reliance, better status at all levels, increased self-confidence, decline in violence experienced and prospects of moving out of poverty.
+Singh, S. (2018) Microfinance is emerging as a powerful instrument for poverty alleviation in the new economy.
+Women empowerments, Poverty.
+Microfinance have a very close link and correlation.
+Habte, S, M, Niner., S (2017) Out of three factors, Microfinance plays a vital part which basically support poor segment by extending self-employment opportunities, encourage them to exploit business opportunities, improve entrepreneurial skills, reduce gender gaps by way of creating income opportunities to women, instill banking habits such as saving, insurance. improve social well-being and subsequently empowered become Microfinance society. has been successful in providing women to enter into economic resources and financials which could be considered as helping tool to achieve not only poverty, also to create security to women.
+(Microfinance barometer 2018, WB Report on poverty 2019) The industry is one of the main avenues to empower poor women in the society economically, socially and also personally.
 Microfinance is not only a financial service provider any more, it encompasses the providing total solution to poor segment who do not have ways and means to approach large financial institutes.

-However, all should understand that microfinance is not the exclusive solution to world poverty.
-Nevertheless need to find a solutions and avenues to address the poverty issue and how could it be addressed to a extent.Women participation microfinance services would not only contributes to improve the economic base and living standards, but also supports to advance the social status of women, in the society as well as within the household.
-Many MFIs, through their mobilization process, create opportunities for women to interact with the broader society, build social assets such as social networks and mutual trust, raise selfreliance.
-In general issue and concern are whether microcredit fund are flowing to correct and actual person who deserves funding.
+However, Banerjee, Duflo, Glennerster and Kinnan (2009)found that microfinance is not the exclusive solution to world poverty.
+Sam Daley-Harris.
+Director of the Microcredit Summit Campaign, (2017) writes.
+"Microfinance is not the solution to global poverty, but neither is health, or education, or economic growth.
+There is no one single solution to global poverty.
+The solution must include a broad array empowering interventions microfinance, when targeted to the very poor and effectively run, is one powerful tool.".
+Nevertheless need to find a solutions and avenues to address the poverty issue and how could it be addressed to a certain extent.
+Women participation in microfinance services would not only contributes to improve the economic base and living standards. but also supports to advance the social status of women, in the society as well as within the household.
+Many MFIs, their social mobilization through process, create opportunities for women to interact with the broader society, build social assets such as social networks and mutual trust, raise self-reliance.
+Habte, S, M, Niner., S (2017) In general issue and concern are whether microcredit fund are flowing to correct and actual person who deserves funding.

-The way out must containwider range and extensive outreach targeting poor segment which should containmajority in women segment.
+The way out must contain wider range and extensive outreach targeting poor segment which should contain majority in women segment.
 It clearly shows from the statistics in microfinance clients based in Sri Lanka which represent all most 75% are women borrowers.